 The post Wastewater treatment at one-third the size and cost appeared first on Engineering Research News.

 Transformative pilot project in Detroit could help cities across U.S. deal with overdue pipeline upgrades.

-The post Sensor technology aims to help US cities extend the life of aging pipelines appeared first on Engineering Research News.
+The post Sensor technology aims to help US cities extend the life of aging pipelines appeared first on Michigan Engineering News.

 Glen Daigger and his research team are developing a biological system that can capture the phosphorus in the water without use of chemicals.

-The post Removing and reusing phosphorus from agricultural runoff appeared first on Engineering Research News.
+The post Removing and reusing phosphorus from agricultural runoff appeared first on Michigan Engineering News.

 Powered by a broadband infrared laser, the device can zero in on the ‘spectral fingerprint region’.

 The frame in which a human marks out the boundaries of an object makes a huge difference in how well AI software can identify that object through the rest of the video.

 By putting a twist on new “2D” semiconductors, researchers have demonstrated their potential for using single photons to transmit information.